 Marsa Matrouh is not the first destination that comes to mind for a family holiday in Egypt.
 Most tourists frequent the Red Sea towns of Sharm El Sheikh, Hurghada, or Marsa Alam.
 That way they can enjoy water sports, desert excursions, and nightlife.
 Or they just chill on the beach or swimming pools working on their tans and sipping cocktails.
 On the other hand, most Egyptians prefer to spend their summer holidays on the Mediterranean Sea.
 The North Coast is lined with hundreds of resorts and transforms into a thriving community during the summer season.

 Marsa Matrouh has always been popular with Egyptians looking for an affordable family holiday.
-They usually rent an apartment or chalet, or stay in a local hotel.
-Our family has been coming here for years especially that my parents own a beach house that is 20 km away from downtown Marsa Matrouh.
-I have decided that it is about time to reveal Egypt’s best kept secret especially to my non-Egyptian readers!
+They usually rent an apartment or chalet or stay in a local hotel.
+Our family has been coming here for years especially since my parents own a beach house that is 20 km away from downtown Marsa Matrouh.
+I have decided that it is about time to reveal Egypt’s best-kept secret, especially to my non-Egyptian readers!
 If you haven’t spent a summer holiday in Marsa Matrouh in a long time, or just haven’t had the chance to visit yet, carry on reading!

 - 1 About Marsa Matrouh